rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-20-298117444b3a9bf9-cancellation-of-recovery-certificate-no-rc8459-of-2025-in-respect-of-indira-devi.md

 source: sebi
 stocks: []
 tags:
-- recovery-certificate
 - cancellation
+- enforcement
+- illiquid-securities
+- recovery
 - stock-options
-- illiquid-securities
-- enforcement
 title: 'Cancellation of Recovery Certificate No. RC8459 of 2025 in respect of Indira Devi Jain (PAN: ACPPJ2461H) in the matter of Illiquid Stock Options'
 ---